rschlaefli/19fs-dspa-project/reports/01_design.md

 ![architecture-overview.png](architecture-overview.png)

-## Input & Preprocessing
+## Input Pipeline

 The input pipeline consists of three custom Kafka producers that simulate realistic streaming sources.
-The streams are read from files and produces to separate Kafka topics (`post`, `comment`, and `like`).
+The streams are read from files and written to separate Kafka topics (`post`, `comment`, and `like`).
 Each event is scheduled such that it is produced proportional to the event time plus a bounded random delay.
 A speedup parameter can be used to control the speed of the stream.
 Data transmitted through Kafka is encoded and decoded using Avro schemas, simplifying data ingestion by the Flink consumer.

 Using Kafka increases the latency of the system but brings the advantage of failure handling and replay capabilities, overall leading to a more reliable system considering the application context.
 Due to the reliance on event time for processing, the introduction of a bounded random delay can lead to events that arrive out of order.
 To guarantee correct semantics for time-sensitive operators, periodic watermarks are generated at the source of the consumer based on the same upper bound of random delay as is set in the producer.
 This necessarily increases the latency but is inevitable for correct results.